Pneumatics: Pneumatic logic

 Pneumatic logic is a reliable and functional control method for industrial processes.
 In recent years, these systems have largely been replaced by electronic control systems in new installations because of the smaller size, lower cost, greater precision, and more powerful features of digital controls.
 Pneumatic devices are still used where upgrade cost, or safety factors dominate.

 Another domain where pneumatic logic is beneficial is soft robotics.
-By introducing simpler pneumatic logic components into soft robotics, expensive, rigid components can be replaced or reduced, lowering the manufacturing costs of the contruction of soft robotic systems.
+By introducing simpler pneumatic logic components into soft robotics, expensive, rigid components can be replaced or reduced, lowering the manufacturing costs of the construction of soft robotic systems.